huyhoang8398/Theorie-Des-Jeux/report/main.md

 ### Dominated strategy

 In the previous part, we already have the best choice which stamp all the best choice of a player for each choice of other players.
 On the off chance that, for each choice of B, the leading choice of A does not alter, it implies that the finest choice of A is the dominated strategy.
-So that we will find the product of all the column and row of the matrix
+So that we will find the product of all the column and row of the matrix.

+PlayerA finds the product of all columns if that product = 1 means that if playerA performs that action, he will always get a score higher than B.

+If the whole row of maxOne is = 1, it means that when performing this action, no matter what action B performs, A will at least draw or win.

 ```Golang
 //product of all the col